W4terF4ll/incremental-cookies/README.md

 # incremental cookies
-first try at making an incremental game
+first try at making an incremental game this game is not planned to be playable on mobile

 -- PLANS --

 - bakery multi decay + anti multi decay upgrade
-- bakery balancing with raisable soft cap
-- settings icon with credits, save/load, changelog
+- settings icon with credits, save/load/reset, changelog
 - next module (rhythm game style with arrow keys)
-- better mobile display
-- way to stop the timer (maybe when hitting undefined cookies)
+- prestige mechanic

 -- CHANGELOG --

+12/9/21:
+- url is moving for better google results

 12/8/21:
 - game is on google now! woot
+- different color when hovering correct bakery tile

 12/6/21:
 - created the changelog